Disability Policy Changes Needed in Ireland

-It highlights the cross-cutting areas of Awareness Raising, Participation in Public life and Access to Information as requiring immediate action in order to ensure the full implementation of the requirements of United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), in addition to the crucial areas of Independent Living, Education and Work and Employment.
+A new study has identified significant gaps in public policy and service delivery for people with disabilities in Northern Ireland.
+The research project, commissioned by the Equality Commission, brings together a range of data and evidence and has included the active participation of people with disabilities across Northern Ireland.
+It highlights the cross-cutting areas of Awareness Raising, Participation in Public life, and Access to Information as requiring immediate action to ensure the full implementation of the requirements of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) in addition to the crucial areas of Independent Living, Education and Work and Employment.

 "It highlights significant gaps in policy development and service delivery, which are having a considerable negative impact on the lives of many of those who participated in the study."

 Negative attitudes held by service providers and deliverers were consistently cited by participants in the research as presenting a major area of difficulty.
 These attitudes may result in a disabled person being denied service.
 Individuals told of not being allowed enough time to fill in a form or find a seat on a bus and not being provided with information in accessible formats.
 They also told researchers that public authorities do not sufficiently involve them in the decisions and policies which affect their everyday lives.

 Ms. Collins added: